cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 Next we want to add the Save button.
 In Polairs, we can see this is a `primaryAction`, lets just copy and paste that into our Page.

-Next lets add the visual part of our Form, add the `FormLayout` and `TextFeild` to our Polaris import.
+Next lets add the visual part of our Form, add the `FormLayout` and `TextField` to our Polaris import.
 Add 2 TextFields to the page, one with a label "first name" and the other with "last name".

 We should get a type error for our missing `onChange` prop, let's fix this.